GraphingLib/GraphingLib/docs/handbook/scatter_fitting.rst

 .. image:: images/scatter_plot_addition.png

-Interpolation between data points is possible by calling the :meth:`~graphinglib.data_plotting_1d.Scatter.get_point_at_x` method and the :meth:`~graphinglib.data_plotting_1d.Scatter.get_points_at_y` method.
-The first returns a :class:`~graphinglib.data_plotting_1d.Point` object or a tuple of coordinates that represent the point on the curve at the specified x value, depending on whether the ``as_point_object`` parameter is set to True or False (it returns a tuple by default).
-The second works the same way, but returns a list of :class:`~graphinglib.data_plotting_1d.Point` objects or a list of tuples.
+Interpolation between data points is possible by calling the :meth:`~graphinglib.data_plotting_1d.Scatter.get_coordinates_at_x` and :meth:`~graphinglib.data_plotting_1d.Scatter.get_coordinates_at_y` methods.
+The first returns a tuple of coordinates that represent the point on the curve at the specified x value.
+The second works the same way, but returns a list of tuples, one for each point on the curve that has the specified y value.
+The :meth:`~graphinglib.data_plotting_1d.Scatter.create_point_at_x` and :meth:`~graphinglib.data_plotting_1d.Scatter.create_points_at_y` methods work the same way, but return :class:`~graphinglib.graph_elements.Point` objects instead of tuples.

 .. code-block:: python